Rithish-2914/Marketplace/replit.md

 ## Recent Changes (October 4, 2025)

+### Replit Environment Setup (Latest)
+- ✅ Successfully imported GitHub repository to Replit
+- ✅ Installed all npm dependencies
+- ✅ Configured workflow to run on port 5000 with proper host settings
+- ✅ Set up deployment configuration for Autoscale
+- ✅ Verified Vite config with allowedHosts: true for Replit proxy
+- ⚠️ **Action Required**: Add Supabase credentials to Replit Secrets (see below)

 ### Backend Migration
 - ✅ Migrated from Firebase Firestore to Supabase PostgreSQL database
 - ✅ Migrated from Firebase Storage to Supabase Storage